deeprave/gstats/.github/instructions.md

 **IMPORTANT**
 | The plan must strictly adhere to the TDD (Red-Green-Refactor) workflow, where a failing test is written before the implementation code for any new functionality.
+| It is important to use a clean architecture following SOLID principles and clear and unambiguous API for modules, struct, implementations and variants.

 **Output Format Requirements**:
 The output must be a logically structured implementation plan written and stored in Markdown format, suitable for direct inclusion in a code repository.